 While suboxone treatment methods help with pain management, they are most notably helpful in treating opioid dependence.

 Suboxone can be prescribed by a doctor and is often done so to treat chronic pain, but it is not recommended to turn to suboxone like you might use other over-the-counter medication used for pain management.
 If you consider using suboxone to treat your opioid addiction, first learn about the effects of suboxone, how to use it to treat opiate addiction, and why it’s best to do so in a medically assisted detox center.

 What is Suboxone?

 Suboxone is commonly regarded as a safer alternative to methadone, but it certainly has its dark side.
-Just five years ago, sales of suboxone reached over $1.55 billion, selling more units that Adderall or Viagra.
+Just five years ago, sales of suboxone reached over $1.55 billion, selling more units than Adderall or Viagra.

 So what is this formidable drug?

 It is actually a combination of two drugs, buprenorphine, and naloxone.
 Buprenorphine is a partial opioid agonist, which means that it binds to opiate receptors in the brain to mimic somewhat the pleasant relief that opioids provide.
 Naloxone, however, is a pure opioid antagonist and perhaps a crucial component to the success of this drug as a detox method.

 Naloxone blocks opiate receptors so that you do not experience the opioid high that many addicts are constantly chasing.

-This combination of buprenorphine and naloxone allow for a smoother opioid detox by softening the withdrawal symptoms without allowing for an accidental suboxone addiction.
+This combination of buprenorphine and naloxone allows for a smoother opioid detox by softening the withdrawal symptoms without allowing for an accidental suboxone addiction.